What Is Periodontal Treatment?

 The recovery process for each type of gum disease treatment varies.
 When your periodontal disease treatment is complete, you will be given instructions on how to best care for your teeth and gums as you heal.
 Maintaining excellent home care with daily brushing and flossing habits is very important to the outcome of your treatment and to keep your teeth and gums healthy and maintained once your periodontal health is stabilized.
 To help you be most effective with your home care, our team will demonstrate the ideal techniques to use when brushing and flossing your teeth each day.
 Additional rinses or other home care tools may be suggested to help you maintain better gum health.
 It is also important to know that using tobacco in any form can impair your healing and increase your risks of recurring gum disease as well as oral cancer.

 Another important aspect of maintaining gum health following periodontal disease treatment is keeping up with your cleanings on a regular basis.
 At this point, however, bi-annual cleanings are no longer enough to control harmful bacteria accumulation.
 We cannot cure gum disease but we can help you control it with effective treatment and follow-up care.
-Dr. LeQuang may recommend periodontal maintain cleanings every 3 – 4 months after you have been treated for gum disease.
+Our dentist may recommend periodontal maintain cleanings every 3 – 4 months after you have been treated for gum disease.
 These visits replace your twice-yearly cleanings and include an in-depth plaque and tartar removal to keep bacterial formation low and closely monitoring of gum pockets.
 Periodontal maintenance is designed to help you manage your oral health more effectively, preserve your gum and bone health, and protect your smile from the risk of tooth loss.

 Made Ya Smile in Katy, TX works with most major PPO dental providers and is happy to file your insurance claim for you.
 Our knowledgeable business team will also work to help you maximize your insurance benefits.
 If you are not using insurance or do have out-of-pocket costs, we accept a number of easy payment methods and can help you apply for flexible financing plans through CareCredit®.
 Regardless of your treatment needs, our team will work to help you get the care you need in a way that fits comfortably within your budget.

 Bleeding gums, bad breath, and loose teeth may indicate the presence of gum disease in your mouth.
 Let our team help you stop the threat of damage to your smile and restore a healthy periodontal foundation to support your teeth.
 Beyond your smile, gum disease can also place your general health at risk.
-Dr. LeQuang and our caring team are ready to treat your condition by customizing gum disease procedures to meet your unique needs.
+Our caring dentist and team are ready to treat your condition by customizing gum disease procedures to meet your unique needs.
 Any sign or symptom of gum disease should be evaluated right away to minimize the risk to your health and smile.
 Contact Made Ya Smile in Katy, TX right now to schedule a consultation if you have noticed any indication of gum disease in your mouth.